Excellent1212/React-UI-Ecommerce/README.md

 ## Known Bugs

-- The SearchResults components can not display at the right spot
+- The SearchResults components can not display at the right spot which is below the header

 ## Technologies focused